 Mathematics is a critical subject, especially as you approach Classes 9-10 and 11-12.
 These are the defining years of your school life because they will shape your future career choices.
 Math gives you the opportunity to score well.
 It is a simple equation (pun intended).

-Now, for those struggling with the subject or simply looking to learn that little bit extra outside of the classroom, private math tuitions are ideal.
+Now, for those struggling with the subject or simply looking to learn that little bit extra outside of the classroom, private online math tuitions are ideal.
 With competition heating up in the private tutors market, students are really spoiled for choices.
 But, how can you ensure if you are making a good, future-oriented choice or simply choosing the first math tutor that you come across?

 Parents, you must weigh the pros and cons of experience.
 With experience, comes added insight.
 A good mentor usually has some experience to draw his/her teachings from.
 So, for an ICSE aspirant or a Class 11 student just coming to terms with the drastic shift in complexity of mathematical theories, an experienced online maths tutor can be a true guide to carefully manoeuvre your child through a bit of hand-holding and a lot of technical knowledge explained in simple terms.